Harry felt eleven again.

 Harry gave the faintest nod, though it took everything in him just to manage that.

-There was a brief pause, and then he heard her move—footsteps soft and swift—and the door creaked shut behind her.
+There was a brief pause, and then he heard her move, footsteps soft and swift, and the door creaked shut behind her.
 A strange ache pulled in his chest as she left.
 Some part of him wished she would come back, but the larger part—the louder part—still wanted nothing more than silence.

 The room stretched long and quiet.
 He drifted in and out of consciousness, not sleeping exactly, but floating somewhere on the edge of it, where memories and thoughts blurred together and everything felt impossibly far away.

 The door opened again some time later.
-He wasn't sure how long it had been—ten minutes, an hour, or more.
+He wasn't sure how long it had been: ten minutes, an hour, or more.

 This time, it wasn't just Ginny.

 "Harry, dear," came Mrs Weasley's warm, familiar voice, low and gentle.
 "You've had your last dose for now.
-We can't give you more just yet—but I've brought some soup.
+We can't give you more just yet, but I've brought some soup.
 Try and get something down, love."

 "Thanks," he croaked.
 His throat felt like it had been lined with grit.

 She gave him a soft smile and pressed the flannel to his forehead.
 Her touch was soothing, grounding.
-Maternal in the way Harry had never quite grown used to, no matter how many years he'd been welcomed into the Weasleys' home.
+Maternal in a way Harry had never quite grown used to, no matter how many years he'd been welcomed into the Weasleys' home.

 She brushed a few strands of damp hair from his face, then quietly set the tray on the bedside table.
 "Try a few spoonfuls when you can," she said.
 "And let someone know if you start feeling worse.
 You've got us all half worried to death."